pxlphile/temperaturnetzwerk/README.md

 ## Initialize SQLite database
 To create the climate database just call in the project directory where you cloned the project:
->python createDb.py
+> python createDb.py

 ## Set environment variables
-In order to remove duplicate directy references in different scripts, set the `CLIMATE_HOME` variable to your project directory, for example
+In order to remove duplicate directory references in different scripts, set the `CLIMATE_HOME` variable to your project directory, for example
->export CLIMATE_HOME=/home/pi/projects/temperaturnetzwerk
+> export CLIMATE_HOME=/home/pi/projects/temperaturnetzwerk

 ## Create remote credential files
 These are needed for the constant upload of files to your remote server.
 Both files are one-liners: